-Thus, QF dynamics naturally decomposes a 2D state into a collection of fluctuating closed loops that do not intersect, both contractible and noncontractible.
-The contractible loops can change color while the noncontractible loops cannot change color but can fluctuate past the contractible loops.
-Recall that in 1D the active pairs can change color while the unpaired spins cannot change color but can hop past the active pairs.
-This motivates a labeling procedure for QF dynamics similar to the procedure in 1D.
-First, choose a path that wraps the system once in the horizontal direction.
-Treat the pattern of spins along this path as a 1D system and use the procedure described in Sec.
+the procedure described in Sec.
 2 to extract a label.
 This is the horizontal label, and there are $\mathcal{O}[(m-1)^L]$ such labels, as in 1D.
 Fig. 2 illustrates this procedure (with the lattice not drawn).
 Furthermore, deforming the path only inserts or removes matching pairs into the spin pattern, which are removed when the pattern is converted into a label.
 This means that topologically equivalent paths will result in the same label.
 Now, choose a path that wraps the system once in the vertical direction and extract a vertical label.
 The vertical and horizontal labels must satisfy some compatibility, discussed in Sec.
-3.4, but the fact that the number of Krylov sectors grows exponentially in L diagnoses fragmentation in the QF model.
+3.4, but the fact that the number of Krylov sectors grows exponentially in L diagnoses fragmentation in the QF model.5

 Finally, we can see that this fragmentation is topologically robust.
 The (exponentially numerous) irreducible labels for the Krylov sectors depend only on the sequence of noncontractible loops (of nonrepeating color), and noncontractible loops can neither change color nor fluctuate past noncontractible loops of a different color, unless we act on $\mathcal{O}(L)$ degrees of freedom.
-Thus, any k-local dynamics, with $k/L \rightarrow 0$ , cannot change the Krylov sector label.
+Thus, any k-local dynamics, with $k/L \to 0$, cannot change the Krylov sector label.